Imagining Alternatives

 Here in Portland, we have the opportunity to do something transformative with Lloyd Center.

-The current plan of ownership is to demolish the entire mall to make way for a mixture of housing, commercial developments, green space and new throughways.
-While this sounds pleasing enough, it will overwrite part of Portland’s history completely, and be a missed opportunity to reinvent a historic shopping center.
+The current ownership plans to demolish the entire mall to make way for a mixture of housing, commercial developments, green space and new throughways.
+While this sounds pleasing enough, it will overwrite part of Portland’s history completely, and be a missed opportunity to continue reinventing a historic shopping center.

 Urban Renaissance Group’s Conceptual Site Plan

-The plan outlines intent to build up to 15 new developments on the 29 acre site where Lloyd Center currently sits.
+The conceptual site plan put forth by Urban Renaissance Group (URG) shows intent to build up to 15 new developments on the 29 acre site where Lloyd Center currently sits.

 The URG Plan shows new developments in yellow and open spaces/green spaces in green.
 It envisions two new throughways stemming from 11th and 13th Ave.--the two streets on either side of Holladay Park.
 This continuation of the street grid is one of the distinct selling points of the URG Plan, according to some, as it will make navigating the planned redevelopment easier.